Pool Care Guide

 Shock the pool by algae type

 Shock in the evening with the pump running, after pre-dissolving the shock in a bucket of pool water and pouring it around the perimeter.
-Dose and sequence vary by type:
+Dose and timing vary by type:

-Type Dose (per 10k gal) Before shock After shock Clears in
+Algae Type Shock Dose (per 10k gal) Key Step Clears In

-Mustard 3 lbs cal-hypo Clean every brush, net, vac head, robot Quat or copper algaecide at 5 ppm 3–5 days
+Mustard 3 lbs cal-hypo Clean every brush, net, and cleaner before brushing 3–5 days

-Black 3 lbs cal-hypo Wire-brush each spot to bare plaster Trichlor on each spot daily 3–5 days 5–10 days
+Black 3 lbs cal-hypo Wire-brush each spot to bare plaster 5–10 days

-Red / Pink Raise FC to 5–10 ppm Clean interior of all equipment, hoses Reinspect equipment before restart 24–48 hrs
+Red / Pink Raise FC to 5–10 ppm Clean the interior of all equipment and hoses 24–48 hours

-Green algae that has not cleared in 72 hours is almost never a dose problem — retest cyanuric acid.
-Mustard algae returns reliably when a single contaminated brush is reintroduced, so equipment cleaning is not optional.
-Black spots that look faded but were not scrubbed to bare plaster still contain viable root structures.
+The table gives the parameters, but the failure point behind each type decides whether the treatment holds.
+Green algae that has not cleared in 72 hours is almost never a dose problem — retest cyanuric acid first.
+Mustard algae returns reliably when one contaminated brush or cleaner goes back in, so the equipment-cleaning step is not optional.
+Black algae spots that look faded but were not scrubbed to bare plaster still hold viable roots and regrow within days.
+For pink slime, any piece of equipment whose interior cannot be fully cleaned should be replaced, since the biofilm reestablishes from surviving interior surfaces.

 Step04